Severian of Gabala

-Severian, Bishop of Gabala in Syria (* before 380; † after 408, but probably before 425), was a popular preacher in Constantinople from around 398/399 until 404.
+Severian, Bishop of Gabala in Syria (Greek: Σεβηριανός; 355 – 408/425), was a popular preacher in Constantinople from around 400 until 404.
 He became the enemy of John Chrysostom and helped condemn him at the Synod of the Oak.

 Details of his life are scanty, and are preserved in Socrates Scholasticus and Sozomen.
-There is a brief life in Gennadius of Massilia.
-These tell us that he came to Constantinople around 398/399.
-He preached in a definite Syrian accent, and became a favourite of the empress Eudoxia.
-When, by the end of 401, the then archbishop John Chrysostom went to Asia, he charged Severian with the pastoral care of the church of Constantinople.
-But Severian was opposed and insulted by the deacon Sarapion, whom Chrysostom had delegated the economical affairs of the church.
-When Chrysostom backed his own men, the two became enemies.
-Johannes Quasten described him as "full of hate" for Jews and heretics.
+There is a brief entry in Gennadius of Massilia.
+These tell us that he came to Constantinople around 400.
+He preached in a definite Syrian accent, and became a favourite of the Empress Eudoxia.
+When, by the end of 401, the then archbishop John Chrysostom went to Asia, he entrusted Severian with the pastoral care of the Church of Constantinople.
+However, Severian was opposed and insulted by the deacon Sarapion, to whom Chrysostom had delegated the Church's economic affairs.
+When Chrysostom backed his own men, he and Severian became enemies.
+Quasten described Severian as "full of hate" for Jews and heretics.

 More than 50 of his sermons are extant.
 In Greek almost all of his homilies survive only among the works of his enemy Chrysostom.
-Several homilies, some of them lost in Greek, were translated into other languages (Latin, Coptic, Georgian, Armenian, Slavonic and Arabic, perhaps also in Syriac.)
-Eight of his sermons were published in Venice in 1827 from an ancient Armenian translation by J. B. Aucher: six of them are lost in Greek or known only from catena quotations.
+Several homilies, some of them lost in Greek, were translated into other languages (Latin, Coptic, Georgian, Armenian, Slavonic and Arabic, perhaps also into Syriac.)
+Eight of Severian's sermons were published in Venice in 1827 by J. B. Aucher from an ancient Armenian translation: the Greek text six of these are lost or are known only from catena quotations.
 Almost none have been edited critically, some have never been published, and the list is not certainly complete.
-Details of his works can be found in the Clavis Patrum Graecorum nos.
+Details of Severian's works can be found in the Clavis Patrum Graecorum nos.
 4185-4295.
-One is edited by Migne in the Patrologia Graeca 65; many among the spuria attributed to John Chrysostom (Patrologia Graeca 48-63).
+One was printed by Migne in the Patrologia Graeca 65; several feature among the spuria attributed to John Chrysostom (Patrologia Graeca 48-63).

 Severian belonged to the Antiochene school of exegesis, and his interpretations can be very literal.
 He is notorious for his six sermons on the Creation, in which he expresses "absurdly literal" views including support for the Flat Earth.

-His Discourse on the Seals discusses the canon of the four Gospels.
+Severian's Discourse on the Seals discusses the canon of the four Gospels.

-His biblical commentaries also contributed to Greek catenas.
+His biblical commentaries were also drawn upon by Greek catenas.

-He is sometimes confused with Eusebius of Emesa in manuscripts, especially in Armenian.
+Severian is sometimes confused in manuscripts with Eusebius of Emesa, as happens especially in Armenian, and as regards Greek texts with Severus of Antioch.